Tacoma School of the Arts: Daily life and academics

 The school day is arranged to have four periods a day, in block periods over the week.
-Mondays and Wednesdays at SOTA students attend periods 1–4, and on Tuesdays and Thursdays students attend periods 5–8.
+Mondays and Thursdays at SOTA students attend periods 1–4, and on Tuesdays and Fridays students attend periods 5–8.
+While they have Mentor group Wednesdays.
 There are 20 minute passing periods, as classes are held in over 10 different buildings and businesses.
 Three of these buildings are owned by Tacoma Public Schools and they are all within one square mile.
 Some classes are housed in the University of Washington Tacoma, Tacoma Art Museum and the Broadway Center for the Performing Arts.

 Annual events include mentor day in the park, and SOTA Camp.

 For the 2020–2021 school year during which the COVID-19 pandemic was occurring, many students chose remote learning options at SOTA on Microsoft Teams.
 Students were arranged into two A and B blocks by last name, with A starting in the morning and B starting in the afternoon.
 Instead of the usual eight classes, students now only had four classes each semester with the entire schedule changing at the end of one.
 To compensate for the lack of classes, each class that did not already do so awarded one full credit rather than half.
 Periods 1/5-2/6 took place on Mondays and Thursdays, with periods 3/7-4/8 occurring on Tuesdays and Fridays.
 Mentor Project Groups (Advisory classes) were also moved from Friday to Wednesday.